Revolutions Against the Church

 This is why Sodom matters theologically.
 It shows what happens when vice becomes urban identity.
 The city no longer merely contains sinners, as all earthly cities do.
 It begins to celebrate a particular revolt against nature and to treat resistance as intolerable.
 The pressure is outward, not merely inward.
 Disorder becomes civic style.

-There are many sins, but not all have the same symbolic force.
+There are many sins, but not all carry the same symbolic force.
 Some sins disorder the good while still presupposing it.
 Others strike more directly at creation's intelligible pattern.
 The Christian moral tradition has therefore spoken with particular gravity about sins against nature, not because they alone are serious, but because they involve a more radical refusal of the order inscribed by God in the body.2

-Vice becomes politically dangerous when it seeks not toleration but enthronement.
+Vice becomes politically dangerous when it seeks not toleration, but enthronement.
 There is a real difference between a society that struggles to govern sin and a society that organizes public honor around it.
 In the latter case the city becomes evangelistic for corruption.
 It demands not only legal protection, but symbolic celebration, pedagogical transmission, and penalties for contradiction.

-This is why the issue cannot be reduced to privacy.
+This is why the matter cannot be reduced to privacy.
 Once grave impurity is turned into public identity, the social body is conscripted into falsehood.
 Law, speech, education, corporate life, and family life are all pressured to ratify what they should instead resist.
 The city begins to require citizens to participate verbally and symbolically in a moral lie.

 At this point mercy itself is corrupted.
 True mercy calls the sinner back to reality.
 False mercy asks reality to bow before the sinner's disorder.
 The first heals.
 The second deepens the wound while forbidding anyone to name it.